tarun14110/SignalProtocolServerAndApp/README.md

 Our experiment demonstrates that fake key attacks are possible in the current Signal server implementation.

 ## Trust Network and AKR defense
-Signal-modified-android implemenets protype of two defense Trust network and AKR.
+Signal-Android-modified implemenets protype of two defense Trust network and AKR.